 SHOWMANSHIP Exhibitor age is determined by 4-H age which is the age of the member on September 1, previous year.
-4-H Members must be entered in the showmanship class on their show registration forms and exhibit their own animal (breeding or market) in order to compete.
+4-H Members must be entered in the showmanship class on their fair registration forms and exhibit their own animal (breeding or market) in order to compete.
 NO EXCEPTIONS!

-Junior Showmanship Ages 8-13 years

-Senior Showmanship Ages 14-18 years
+Junior Showmanship Ages 8-13 years - As of September 1, current 4-H year Senior Showmanship Ages 14-18 years - As of September 1, current 4-H year